abassawo/HockeyRoster/readme.md

 #### More:

 I enjoyed working on this project, and wanted to learn more about Spring Boot for bootstrapping the development of a restful api.
-The dev branch of this repository consumes data from the following endpoint hosted on [Heroku](https://hockeyserver.herokuapp.com/api/v1/roster).
-The source code lives at: https://github.com/abassawo/hockeyappserver
+The dev branch of this repository consumes data from the following [Heroku-hosted endpoint](https://hockeyserver.herokuapp.com/api/v1/roster).
+The source code for the Heroku Server lives at: https://github.com/abassawo/hockeyappserver